 Disneyland Area Hotel Reviews & Rankings

 Looking for a great hotel near Disneyland and California Adventure?
-This ranks & reviews 50+ of the best and worst hotels in Anaheim, including pros & cons, room photos, and a numerical score based upon walking distance, prices, room quality & size, and amenities.
-(Updated February 10, 2023.)
+This ranks & reviews the best & worst hotels in Anaheim, including pros & cons, room photos, and a numerical score based on walking distance, prices, room quality & size, and amenities.

 Disneyland has seen a hotel explosion in the last few years, and several of the accommodations reviewed here are brand new!
 With over a dozen new properties and thousands of rooms added, you can often find some great deals, especially during California’s off-season or when events aren’t scheduled at the nearby Anaheim Convention Center.

 Our rankings are based upon firsthand experience doing actual stays at all of the hotels–many multiple times.
-I have stayed at 65+ hotels near Disneyland and this is the only resource ranking so many Anaheim hotels from the perspective of one individual.
+We have stayed at 75+ hotels near Disneyland and this is the only resource ranking so many Anaheim hotels from the perspective of one individual.
 Every other comprehensive guide or list is inconsistent due to crowd-sourcing.

 Rankings are determined by best total scores, which are out of a possible 30 points in 4 categories.
 There’s a maximum of 10 points for distance, 8 points for room quality & size, 7 points for cost, and 5 points for amenities.
 Those odd numbers might seem, well, odd, but they were chosen with careful consideration after a lot of reader feedback.